Lead Researcher, Systematic review of climate change adaptation in the Arctic

 Lead Researcher, The socio-ecological dimensions of hydrocarbon development in Greenland

 This project examined issues emerging from the interaction of hydrocarbon development activities, existing socio-ecological conditions, and concurrent processes of social and climatic change in the Disko Bay region of western Greenland.
 It identified socio-economic development opportunities, risks of environmental degradation and social disruption, and tradeoffs between known lifeways and new livelihood prospects as well as strategies for improving hydrocarbon governance.

 McDowell, G. and Ford, J. (2014).
 The socio-ecological dimensions of hydrocarbon development in the Disko Bay region of Greenland: Opportunities, risks, and tradeoffs.
 Applied Geography 46: 98-110.

 Lead Researcher, Iqaluit land-use mapping project (ILMP)

 This project developed novel ways to integrate scientific and local/indigenous knowledge to demonstrate the changing adaptive capacity and vulnerability of Inuit hunters to climate change.
 I conducted numerous multi-week trips to Baffin Island (Canadian Arctic) where I traveled with Inuit hunters, documented changes in Arctic ecology and emerging land-use hazards (and their implications), and met with local stakeholders to identify culturally appropriate vulnerability reducing interventions.
-In addition to fieldwork, I oversaw project coordination, developed original research objectives and methods, presented the project at academic conferences, wrote scholarly articles, and conducted numerous project outreach activities.

 Research Liaison, Inuit food systems: vulnerability and adaptation to climatic extremes